git/git.github.io/SoC-2014-Microprojects.md

     `strchr()` and then with `strlen()`, and rewrite these sites using `strchrnul()` when appropriate.

-12. Currently in order to disallow the `--[no]-xxx` form of a command-line option, we have to initialize the option's full `struct option` explicitly.
+12. <s>Currently in order to disallow the `--[no]-xxx` form of a command-line option, we have to initialize the option's full `struct option` explicitly.
 It'd be nice to have a set of `OPT_*` macros with `PARSE_OPT_NONEG` set.
-Find and update all `struct option []` declarations with the new macros (including ones that should never accept `--no-xxx` form, but do anyway).  *Warning: this is more a milliproject than a microproject.*
+Find and update all `struct option []` declarations with the new macros (including ones that should never accept `--no-xxx` form, but do anyway).</s> **Not recommended.
+This is more a milliproject than a microproject, and the mailing list wasn't so enthusiastic about the idea anyway.**